Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 use suffixed symbols; either separate headers or preprocessor definitions can be used to enable it.
 Accelerate uses suffixed symbols for the modern LAPACK interface in general.
-Many implementations feature sequential, multithreaded and OpenMP variants; these can be either packaged interchangeably or installed simultaneously.
+Many implementations feature sequential and multiple threaded variants; these can be either packaged interchangeably or installed simultaneously.

+Furthermore, different implementations can be ABI-compatible and therefore interchangeable, API-compatible without ABI compatibility, requiring rebuilding, or feature API incompatibilities requiring explicit code-level support.
+A dispatching library such as FlexiBLAS can be used to provide API and ABI compatibility.

 All these aspects may be further customized by distributions, and change over time.
-Furthermore, sometimes the base libraries traditionally used by Netlib LAPACK are replaced by symbolic links or wrappers to facilitate switching between different implementations.
+Sometimes the base libraries traditionally used by Netlib LAPACK are replaced by symbolic links or wrappers to facilitate switching between different implementations.
 A different provider library may be used at build time and at runtime.
-A dispatching library such as FlexiBLAS can be used.

 This system largely works for downstream packaging, but it is not necessarily easy for software authors to navigate in.
 If one aims to use